 Birds eating plastic is a serious problem as it blocks their guts and leaves little room for proper food.
 Even worse yet, these smaller pieces of plastics can get into fledgelings stomachs through feeding, leaving them vulnerable to poisoning from the toxins in the plastics.
-The infographic below shows the other ways that plastic can harm birds:

 The importance of Earth Day

 Earth Day is an extremely important event in the eco-calendar as it helps to incite conversation around the topic of plastic waste.
 Thousands of people organise Earth Day events which involve activities such as:

 - Sorting recyclables

 These events help to educate both the younger and older generations on the importance of reducing plastic waste and making sure any recyclable plastic waste is disposed of correctly.